ably/docs/README.md

 ## Run

+Install node & npm.

+If you use [ASDF](https://github.com/asdf-vm/asdf) or compatible tooling to manage your Ruby runtime versions, we have included a [`.tool-versions`](.tool-versions) file.
+Note that if you `brew install`ed your asdf installation instead of `git clone`ing it, npm [may not be installed  correctly](https://youtrack.jetbrains.com/issue/WEB-51052).

+`npm i`

 `gatsby clean && gatsby develop`

 Visit `localhost:8000` for homepage.

 Visit `localhost:8000/documentation/${relativePath}` for documentation pages, e.g. `localhost:8000/documentation/client-lib-development-guide/documentation-formatting-guide`.

+Or:

+`gatsby clean && gatsby build && gatsby serve`

+Visit `localhost:9000` for homepage.

 ## Further Information